The Best Dog Food Meal Delivery Service

 We go into the details of FDA labeling in our review of the best dog food, but for meal delivery services, we wanted to make sure that every company’s recipes were labeled as nutritionally complete and balanced.

 This means that they either adhere to AAFCO Dog Food Nutrient Profiles, or have passed feeding trials following AAFCO procedures.
-Basically, this label shows that the manufacturer has applied for and received approval from the FDA and AAFCO that their formula is nutritionally adequate.
-Because feeding your dog a nutritionally incomplete diet can result in serious nutrient deficiencies over time, we only considered companies whose recipes were all labeled as complete as balanced.
+Basically, this label shows that the manufacturer has applied for and received approval from the FDA and AAFCO that its formula is nutritionally adequate.
+Because feeding your dog a nutritionally incomplete diet can result in serious nutrient deficiencies over time, we only considered companies whose recipes were all labeled as complete as well as balanced.

 Then we took a closer look at the ordering experience.

-Not all dog food is created equal, and when an industry is as new as dog food meal delivery is, the ordering experience and customer service between competitors can separate the truly deluxe from the so-so.
+Not all dog food is created equal, and when an industry is as new as dog food meal delivery is, the ordering experience and customer service among competitors can separate the truly deluxe from the so-so.
 We dug into the websites of the 11 remaining contenders to compare what each had to offer.

 We favored companies that personalize their food to your pet.

 Unlike just grabbing whatever looks alright on the shelves of a pet food store, ordering on meal delivery sites allows you to make quicker, smarter decisions about your dog’s food.
 And the best should be able to customize your shopping experience by helping you personalize the order according to your dog’s individual needs.
 We especially liked how some, like NomNomNow and The Farmer’s Dog, had us answer a short quiz about our pet’s weight, health, and habits to come up with the right serving size.
-Some, like Raw Wild and Pure Dog Food, skip that step — you choose the recipes but have to figure out the correct portion size.
+Some, like Raw Wild and Pure Dog Food, skip that step — you choose the recipes, but have to figure out the correct portion size.

 The more recipes, the better.

 Even when companies allowed us to personalize our orders, we preferred those that had a greater range of recipes and serving sizes.
-Just like humans, dogs can be picky eaters, and even tire of, or develop allergies from eating the same stuff over time.
+Just like humans, dogs can be picky eaters, and even tire of — or develop allergies from — eating the same stuff over time.
 And like humans, serving size can differ — a huge brick of meat isn’t practical for a tiny dog, and a few spoonfuls per serving won’t make a big dog happy.
 The more unique recipes and serving sizes there are, the more likely you’ll be able to find what’s just right for your pup.

 It should be convenient for you, too.

-- Lucky Dog Cuisine
+- Pure Dog Food

-Finally, we unpackaged the finalists and served them to our canine taste-tester.
+We unpackaged the finalists and served them to our canine taste-tester.

 Over the course of one week, we stocked our office fridge and freezer with dozens of pounds of dog food.
 Then, we rolled up our sleeves, unpackaged everything, and served up a substantial amount of gourmet canine cuisine to our tester, Haven.